bglamadrid/pugtail/README.md

 # License

 This software is licensed under MIT.
-It uses libraries and third-party software that may be licensed otherwise.
+See `LICENSE.md`.

-When bundling your projects with this template, please keep an eye out for any third-party licenses and ensure you're respecting them as well.
+It uses third-party software that be filed under MIT or other open-source licenses.